-Figure 10 on page 163 shows the steps that you take to view and print documents locally with the Windows client.
+Figure 9 on page 105 shows the steps that you take to view and print documents locally with the Windows client.

-- 1. The process begins with the Index Data (1a) and Documents (1b) that you loaded into the database and on to storage volumes with the ARSLOAD program (AFP or PDF documents). - 2.
+- 1. The process begins with the Index Data (1a), Documents (1b), and Resources (1c) that you loaded into the database and on to storage volumes with the ARSLOAD program. - 2.
 Using the Windows client program, your users search for and view the indexed documents.
 They can also print documents on local printers from the Windows client.

-Figure 10.
+Figure 9.
 Viewing and Printing with the Windows Client